zarafayya/bedrock-jigsaw/README.md

 ﻿# Bedrock Jigsaw
 A personal add-on project that will add 2 new structure types inside your Minecraft world.
 Those new types are called Tower Dungeon and Cave Dungeon.
-Within the Tower Dungeon, lies the Quartz Zombies dwelling inside the chambers.
+Within the Tower Dungeon, lies the Quartz Zombies dwelling inside the chambers of the dungeon.
 Meanwhile, the Cave Dungeon are inhabited by the Mud Zombies.
 I wonder whether these creatures are a result of someone trying to transmutate a zombie into some new form inside those structures...

 ## Tower Dungeon